-- action - - options (dict) Contains the flask parameters g, request, response and the handler_def configuration class privacyidea.lib.event.EventConfiguration events get_event (eventid)
+- action - - options (dict) Contains the flask parameters g, request, response and the handler_def configuration class privacyidea.lib.event.EventConfiguration events

 This class is supposed to contain the event handling configuration during the Request.
-It can be read initially (in the init method) and can be accessed later during the request.
+It can be read initially (in the init method) an can be accessed later during the request.